idio-lang/DIPS/idio-source/implementing-idio/r0.1/vtables.rst

    Gen 632:
      0: struct-instance->string   -    2 lookups: 0x4c8593 uses 0B
      1: typename                  -    0 lookups: 0x4c3a88 uses 0B st1
-     2: members                   -    0 lookups: 0x4c3bad uses 0B
+     2: members                   -    0 lookups: 0x4c3bad uses 0B (a b)
    ...

-which shows that the ``struct-instance->string`` vtable method has been called twice *and* been bubbled up to the first slot as it's the most looked up and so should be found quicker next time.
+which shows that the ``struct-instance->string`` vtable method has been looked up twice *and* been bubbled up to the first slot as it's the most looked up and so should be found quicker next time.

-The ``->string`` method hasn't been called at all, though, even though ``st1`` was printed.
+The ``->string`` method hasn't been looked up at all, though, even though ``st1`` was printed.
 Why is that?
 Ah, careful!
 This is a report of the number of vtable method lookups not a report on the number of times the underlying :lname:`C` function has been called directly.

 We can force a lookup of the vtable method for ``st1`` by calling :ref:`format <format>`: